 Most of the talk around AI in the context of cars is about autonomous operation.
 But you’re inverting that model, making the driver experience inside the car the focus of your attention.

 Ian: Yeah, I’m glad you got that.
 But in the end, we’re a car company.
 There is a lot of talk about “cars are going to disappear,” or everything is going to be about sharing.
 Maybe that can happen in San Francisco and Los Angeles and New York.
 But there are still large parts of the country and the world where driving is still essential; it’s still the way to get from place to place.
 But certainly there are times when you don’t want to drive.
 Bill and I have the world’s worst commute from opposite directions getting to work.
 I don’t love driving on the 405 Freeway.
 I’d rather not.
 But there are times when I love it and I want to have that experience, whether it’s driving through the desert or driving up the Pacific Coast Highway to Monterrey.
 That’s still a fun activity; it’s an exploring activity.
 It’s even therapeutic.
 We don’t want to lose that.

 That’s good news.
-Tell me more about the driver experience you set out to create.
+Tell me more about the human-machine interface you set out to create.

 Bill: It’s about demonstrating metaphorically the relationship between the human and the car.
 As you enter the vehicle, the center console “grows” out of the floor surface.
 We call that the hand—it’s the initial interaction point you have with Yui.
 You put your hand over it and the surface grows and reaches up and you touch it and it touches you as well, via a novel haptics system.
 At that moment, you sense its “life force.”
 The light it emits shoots up to the instrument panel, wakes it up, the head-up display activates, and the car comes to life.
 It’s not unlike meeting a person and shaking hands; there’s an interaction and moment of recognition that occurs.
 That’s the idea we’re trying to convey with Yui.